Category Archives: 2015 Films

 Grade: A-

-Chronic is a brave film, a character study, that offers an in-depth look at the life of a male nurse and his rich relationships with his patients.
+Chronic (2015) is a brave film, a character study, that offers an in-depth look at the life of a male nurse.
+He has rich relationships with his patients.

-What the film also does quite soundly is reflect on not just the obvious physical needs of the patients, but the deep effects that the main character dying patients have on himself as well.
+What the film also does quite soundly is reflect on not just the obvious physical needs of the patients, but the deep effects that the main character’s dying patients have on himself as well.

-The film is quite bleak with a quiet element and very long scenes containing little dialogue but is a treasure in bold storytelling and brazen reflection.
+The film is quite bleak with a quiet element and very long scenes containing little dialogue but a treasure in bold storytelling and brazen reflection.

-The film is a subdued work requiring attention and focus.
-Yes, some would deem Chronic to be slow, and certainly most would describe it as “a downer”, but to dismiss the film is a mistake as it offers rich writing and an in-depth look at a vocation and lifestyle misunderstood or confusing to most people.
+Yes, some would deem Chronic to be slow, and most would describe it as “a downer”, but dismissing the film is a mistake as it offers rich writing and an in-depth look at a vocation and lifestyle misunderstood or confusing to most people.

-Tim Roth, famous for his bad boy roles, especially in Quentin Tarantino films, does an about-face, delivering a superb, subdued performance as David Wilson, a lonely and depressed nurse living in the Los Angeles area.
-He is a quiet, kindly man whose internal pain registers on his face as he dutifully treats his mostly close to death patients, sometimes attending their funerals after they have expired.
+Tim Roth, famous for his bad boy roles, especially in Quentin Tarantino films, does an about-face, delivering a superb, subdued performance as David Wilson, a lonely and depressed nurse in the Los Angeles area.

 Initially, we meet David as he treats a sickly young woman.
-Once beautiful, she is gaunt and haggard and I cringed when the woman’s nude, skeleton-like body, is on display as David washes her with a washcloth.
+Once beautiful, she is now haggard and I cringed when the woman’s nude, skeleton-like body, is on display as David washes her with a washcloth.

-The filmmakers do not gloss over his tender attention to her private areas, which is shot gracefully and certainly not done garishly.
+The filmmakers do not gloss over his tender attention to her private areas, shot gracefully and not done garishly.
 Still, the long scene is frightening in its realism.

 When the woman succumbs to AIDS, David reluctantly becomes involved in a celebratory drink with a newly engaged young couple after he goes to a bar to unwind.
-When he pretends the deceased woman was his wife, he receives sympathy, but the couple quickly becomes aloof when he reveals what she died of.

 Does he do this purposely to push the couple away?
-Throughout the film, we realize that David thrives on being with his patients, and can do no other type of work.
-In contrast, he has difficulty with relations with “normal” people.
+Throughout the film, we realize that David thrives on being with his patients, and can do no other work.

-Perplexities abound in this film, which makes the viewer think and ponder throughout, and certainly after the story ends.
+Perplexities abound in this film, which makes the viewer think and ponder throughout, and after the story ends.

 For example, David searches through a young girl’s Facebook account looking at her photos- he later finds the girl, revealed to be studying medicine, and they happily reunite.
-Is she his daughter or the daughter of a deceased patient?

 Later, David is sued by an affluent family and subsequently fired, after he watches porn with an elderly man to lift his spirits.
 There is a glimmer of uncertainty where we are not sure what David’s sexual orientation is.